diogosmferreira/cyclistic_bike-sharing/README.md

 This is the capstone project of the Google Data Analytics Professional Certificate course, which aims to demonstrate my technical and analytical skills for an entry-level Data Analyst Position.

 In this BI project, I used R (tidyverse packages) to clean, manipulate, and analyze the dataset.
-I also created an [interactive dashboard](https://public.tableau.com/app/profile/diogo.ferreira1451/viz/Cyclistic_bikeshare_2022/Cyclistic_2022_Analysis?publish=yes) in Tableau to create appealing visualizations that allow for comparing the behavior of two types of users: casual riders and annual members.
+I also created an [interactive dashboard](https://public.tableau.com/app/profile/diogo.ferreira1451/viz/Cyclistic_bikeshare_2022/Cyclistic_2022_Analysis?publish=yes) in Tableau that allow for comparing the behavior of two types of users: casual riders and annual members.

 ## Summary